Alexeiabianna/Hora-do-dia/README.md

 # App Hora do Dia
 ===============

-## Aplicativo simples construido conforme exercício proposto no curso Java Script do Professor Guanabara do Curso em Video do youtube.
+## Aplicativo simples construído conforme exercício proposto no curso Java Script do Professor Guanabara do Curso em Video do youtube.

 Preview da da aplicação